tomertu / Shutterstock.com

 Whether you own your home or rent, having a roommate can greatly reduce your monthly living expenses.
 We often think of having a roommate as something people do when they’re in college or just starting out as adults.
 In reality, it can make sense to share expenses at any stage of life.

 While it’s great to have a car that’s shiny and new, being the first owner of an automobile is an expensive proposition.
 That’s because cars tend to depreciate in value quickly.
 A 2018 AAA analysis found that if you buy a new car, depreciation will cost you more than $3,000 per year, on average.

 Instead, consider buying a slightly used car after someone else has absorbed the depreciation.

 15. Pay attention to the price per unit when grocery shopping

 Robert Kneschke / Shutterstock.com

-It’s easy to get excited when the foods you like go on sale, but the real way to identify a bargain is to look at the per-unit price.
-In many cases, sale items are more expensive than products being sold at regular prices.
+It’s easy to get excited when the foods you like go on sale, but the real way to identify a bargain is to look at the per-unit price that’s usually listed on the shelves.
+Sometimes, sale items are more expensive than products being sold at regular prices.
 So don’t fall for the hype.

 What tricks do you use to save money day-to-day?
 Share with us in comments below or on our Facebook page.